-Designer Robert McKinley has fashioned some of the most significant hospitality venues in recent years including Ruschmeyer’s, Felice, Good Units, Sant Ambroeus, GoldBar, and The Surf Lodge.
-His designs are notable for transporting the visitor to another place or time, creating a momentary escape from the present.
+Designer Robert McKinley has fashioned some of the most significant hospitality venues in recent years including The Hall, Ruschmeyer’s, Marion, Sant Ambroeus, GoldBar, and The Surf Lodge.
+His designs are notable for transporting the visitor to another place and time, creating a momentary escape from the present.
 With a background that includes fashion houses Giorgio Armani and Donna Karan, McKinley prides himself on the attention to detail and creating a seminal vocabulary unique to each property.
-In fact, he is so invested in the success of his designs that he even co-owns GoldBar and Ruschmeyer’s, and enjoys bringing them to life on a daily basis.
+He is so invested in the success of his designs that he co- founded GoldBar, Surf Lodge and Ruschmeyer’s.

 This profile does not currently have an administrator.
 If you would like to take control over this profile, click here.